ivy-llc/demos/index.rst

 - In the **Learn the basics** section, you will find basic and to the point tutorials to help you get started with Ivy.

-- The **Guides** section includes more involved tutorials for those who want to dive deeper into the framework.

-- Finally, in the **Examples and Demos** section, you will find start-to-finish projects and applications that showcase real-world applications of Ivy.
+- In the **Examples and Demos** section, you will find start-to-finish projects and applications that showcase real-world applications of Ivy.
 Whether you're a beginner or an advanced user, we've got you covered!